Frequently Asked Questions

 No, periodicals (magazines, journals, newspapers) do not circulate.

 Renew items online using My Account.
-Sign on with your barcode and last name, and you'll see a list of books you have checked out, with the option to renew them.
+Use your Loyola username and password.
 Renewals cannot be made by phone.

 View the items you have checked out using My Account.
-Sign on with your barcode and last name, and you'll see a list of books you have checked out.
+Use your Loyola username and password, and you'll see a list of books you have checked out.

 Yes.
 For information on obtaining a library courtesy card, see Services for Alumni.